Geisinger Commonwealth Day

 A brief history of Geisinger Commonwealth

 - 2004 – 2008: The “Founding Seven” begin talks about launching a medical school in Scranton.
-The “seven” included Charles Bannon, MD; Gerald Tracy, MD; Robert Wright, MD; Robert Naismith, PhD; Gerald Joyce; Atty.
+The “seven” include Charles Bannon, MD; Gerald Tracy, MD; Robert Wright, MD; Robert Naismith, PhD; Gerald Joyce; Atty.
 Mark Perry and Atty.
 Michael Costello.
-Their efforts secured the aid of area medical, business, financial, media, academic and political leaders.
+Their efforts secure the aid of area medical, business, financial, media, academic and political leaders.

-- 2006: A feasibility study was published by Tripp Umbach with an executive report titled, “A Roadmap for Medical Renewal and Economic Development.”
-It anticipated a medical school would yield 123 faculty members and 360 students with a $46 million annual local economic impact.
-The proposed school’s goals were to improve healthcare in the region, provide positive economic growth and increase educational opportunities for area residents.
+- 2006: A feasibility study is published by Tripp Umbach with an executive report titled, “A Roadmap for Medical Renewal and Economic Development.”
+It anticipates a medical school will yield 123 faculty members and 360 students with a $46 million annual local economic impact.
+The proposed school’s goals are to improve healthcare in the region, provide positive economic growth and increase educational opportunities for area residents.

-- 2007: The founding principles of the new medical school were finalized by 2007:
+- 2007: The founding principles of the new medical school are finalized:

 - Distributive model of medical education using three regional campuses

 - Clinical education to begin during the first year of the curriculum